tcdi/plrust/README.md

 PL/Rust's documentation, an ongoing project, can be found at https://tcdi.github.io/plrust.
 Also see the [`plrust-trusted-pgrx`](https://docs.rs/plrust-trusted-pgrx/latest/plrust_trusted_pgrx/) Rust documentation.

+# Install on Debian today!

+Head on over to the PL/Rust [releases page](https://github.com/tcdi/plrust/releases) to get the latest release and check out [the documentation page](https://tcdi.github.io/plrust/install-plrust-on-debian-ubuntu.html) to get started with PL/Rust.

 # Join our Community

 The PL/Rust team at [TCDI](https://www.tcdi.com/) manages a Discord server where we discuss PL/Rust and related technologies